golemfactory/golem-docs/src/pages/docs/golem/payments/index.md

 The payments are made with Golem Network's native ERC-20 token, [GLM](https://etherscan.io/token/0x7DD9c5Cba05E151C895FDe1CF355C9A1D5DA6429), using either the Ethereum Mainnet directly or, preferably, one of the [Layer 2 solutions](/docs/golem/payments/layer-2-payments).

 Of course, such a simplified description only answers the most basic question about the roles of providers and requestors in Golem and defines the actual transaction layer.
-Below, we'd like to give you a glimpse at the process through which the payments for providers' services are arranged for and paid, without delving into the nature of those services.
+Below, we'd like to give you a glimpse at the process through which the payments for providers' services are arranged and paid for, without delving into the nature of those services.

 ## Pay as you go